Ice Program FAQ

 See the Ice Program Page for details.

-Usually the lecture nights in Boston are in mid-December, early January and early February, and the weekends in New Hampshire are in late January and early February.
+Usually the lectures in Boston are in early-December, early January and early February, and the weekends in New Hampshire are in late January and early February.
+For 2026, the dates have been shifted a bit earlier in the season.

 What will I learn?